ap0nia/eden-query/documentation/docs/eden-query/react/index.md

 The wrapper abstracts some aspects of React Query for you:

-- Query Keys - these are generated and managed by tRPC on your behalf, based on the procedure inputs you provide.
+- Query Keys - these are generated and managed by eden on your behalf, based on the procedure inputs you provide.
-  - If you need the query key which tRPC calculates, you can use [getQueryKey](./getQueryKey).
+  - If you need the query key which eden calculates, you can use [getQueryKey](./getQueryKey).
-- Type safe by default - the types you provide in your tRPC Backend also drive the types of your React Query client, providing safety throughout your React app.
+- Type safe by default - the types you provide in your Elysia Backend also drive the types of your React Query client, providing safety throughout your React app.